 That’s it!
 You’re now signed up for Google Analytics.
 Next, we’ll add Google Analytics to WordPress.

-Step 3: Set Up MonsterInsights
+Step 4: Set up MonsterInsights

-Once you have the zip file, navigate to the site where you want to install MonsterInsights and go to the WordPress admin dashboard.
+Navigate to the site where you want to install MonsterInsights and go to the WordPress admin dashboard.

 Then navigate to Plugins » Add New and click the Upload Plugin button at the top.